Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Introduction

+Thus, instead of considering the subhaloes only, we set out to constrain the statistical properties of the \emph{overall} density fluctuations in the total mass distribution of the lens galaxy (i.e. deviations from the best-fitting smooth-lens model) on the sub-galactic 1-10 kpc scales, modelled in terms of Gaussian random field (GRF) potential perturbations \citep{Sander_thesis, Hezaveh_PS, Saikat}.
+As a proof of concept, we apply the complete methodology to high-resolution HST/WFC3/F390W observations of the SLACS lens system SDSS~J0252+0039 \citep{UV_HST_proposal}.
+This analysis leads to the first-ever observational constraints on the power spectrum of GRF potential perturbations in a (massive elliptical) lens galaxy and the corresponding sub-galactic matter power spectrum.
+Future work will compare these constraints with predictions from hydrodynamical simulations, which incorporate both dark and baryonic matter \citep[such as Illustris or EAGLE,][]{Vogelsberger_Nature, EAGLE}.

-The present paper is divided into four parts.
-Section \ref{Section:Methodology} provides a concise description of the problem under consideration, the GRF-formalism applied to model the mass-density fluctuations in galactic haloes and our procedure adopted to uncover, quantify and interpret the resulting surface-brightness anomalies in the HST-imaging of the studied lens systems.
-In Section \ref{Section:Application}, the methodology is explained in more detail and applied to our pilot system SDSS J0252+0039 from the SLACS Survey, leading to the first observational constraints on the power spectrum of GRF-potential perturbations and the corresponding density fluctuations in a (massive elliptical) lens galaxy, presented in Section \ref{Section:Results}.
+The present paper is structured as follows.
+Section \ref{Section:Methodology} provides a concise description of the GRF-formalism applied to model the small-scale density fluctuations in the lens galaxy and presents our procedure adopted to uncover, quantify and interpret the resulting the surface-brightness anomalies in the lensed images.
+In Section \ref{Section:data_reduction_J0252}, we present the analysed HST observations of our pilot lens system SDSS J0252+0039.
+Sections~\ref{Section:GALFIT_J0252},~\ref{Section:Lens_Model_J0252} and~\ref{Section:HST_power_spectrum_J0252} describe the lens-galaxy subtraction, smooth lens modelling and the power-spectrum analysis of the residual surface-brightness fluctuations, respectively.
+In Section~\ref{Section:mock_perturbed_lenses_J0252}, we generate a catalogue of mock perturbed lensed images to be compared with the real observations.
+The inferred observational upper-limit constraints on the (projected) sub-galactic matter power spectrum are presented in Section \ref{Section:Results} and compared to predictions from the $\Lambda$CDM model in Section \ref{Section:Discussion}.
 The final Section \ref{Section:Conclusions} provides conclusions and implications of this work for further research.